MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/insights/index.md

 Standard reporting is tracked and GDPR compliant.
 Simply call the playfab GDPR delete request and we'll do the rest.
 Have custom data you need to delete?
 No problem, use the [Management Commands]('https://review.docs.microsoft.com/en-us/gaming/playfab/features/insights/explorer/management-commands?branch=managementcommands') to maintain your custom data.

 ## Insights
-Overall PlayFab Insights provides a flexible and extensible data environment with all elements needed to operate your game in a live environment.
+PlayFab Insights provides a flexible and extensible data environment with all elements needed to operate your game in a live environment.